-- Lane product will include a garage pad for two vehicles within the rear yard or minimum number as 8.2.1 determined by unit type. - 8.2.2 Detached garages should be consistent with the dwelling in style, finish and color. - 8.3 Driveway and Walkway Finishings - 8.3.1 Driveways and front walks will at minimum be concrete in broom finish. - 8.3.2 More permeable materials (other than gravel) are encouraged for driveways and front walks and will be reviewed on an individual basis.
+- 8.2.1 Lane product will include a garage pad for two vehicles within the rear yard or minimum number as determined by unit type.
+All concrete driveways MUST be flush with the asphalt in the lane.
+No changes in elevation will be permitted. - 8.2.2 Detached garages should be consistent with the dwelling in style, finish and color.

+8.3 Driveway and Walkway Finishings

+- 8.3.1 Driveways and front walks will at minimum be concrete in broom finish. - 8.3.2 More permeable materials (other than gravel) are encouraged for driveways and front walks and will be reviewed on an individual basis.

-Overhead Doors 8.4
+8.4 Overhead Doors

-Overhead doors may be standard design and include a curved detail framed at the header.
-The 8.4.1 overhead door will be painted to match the fascia or in a compatible color to enhance the presentation.
+8.4.1 Overhead doors may be standard design and include a curved detail framed at the header.
+The overhead door will be painted to match the fascia or in a compatible color to enhance the presentation.
 Variation in overhead door style must be appropriate to styling.